msakenis/stud-portal-frontend/README.md

 ## :rocket: Usage

-1. Click on "Students" and add new students by filling simple form.
+1. Click on "Students" and add new students by filling a simple form.
 2. Click on "Students" again and you will see all students and their statuses.
-3. You can search the student by entering any of student details to Search input.
+3. You can search the student by entering any of the student details to the Search input.
-4. Click on "Courses" , than "+Add Course" and you will be able to create new course and attach students to the course.
+4. Click on "Courses", then "+Add Course" and you will be able to create a new course and attach students to the course.
 5. After students are attached to the course it will be saved in DB.
-6. You can Edit/Delete Students and Courses just by clicking Icons in the list by the item you want to proccess the action.
+6. You can Edit/Delete Students and Courses just by clicking Icons in the list by the item you want to process the action.

 ## :email: Contact